CESNET/simplesamlphp-module-campusmultiauth/README.md

 `password_placeholder` - this is displayed as a placeholder in the input for the password.
 If you want to add localization, you can write the value as a map with language codes as keys and localized strings as values.
 If current language is not found in keys, the **_first one_** is used instead.
 If not set at all, it displays a default value.

+`entityid` - entityid of the identity provider.
+Needed for idp hinting.

 `priority` - can be set to `primary`, default value is `secondary`.
 It should be primary if you want users to use this component if they are able to.

 `end_col` - on a desktop, components are divided to two columns.
 If you want this component to be the last one in the first column, set this option to `true`.